evanmunro/lda-survey-exp/data/README.md

 ```
 Each question and the raw responses are described in detail in `michigan/codebook.txt`

-The group indicator is `YYYYMM`, the month of that the individual responded to the survey,
+The group indicator is `YYYYMM`, the month of that the individual responded to the survey.
-and the variable `EDUC` which is described in the codebook as well.'

 The `michigan` folder also contains some CSV files which are used to analyze the Michigan data further:
 - Economic policy uncertainty index : `epu.csv`, Source: Baker, Bloom and Davis website